kousik-kr/Wide-Path/MODULAR_ARCHITECTURE.md

-# Wide-Path Pro - Modular Architecture Documentation
+# FlexRoute Pro - Modular Architecture Documentation

 ## Overview
-This document describes the comprehensive modular architecture redesign of the Wide-Path GUI application, transforming it from a monolithic single-file design into a professional, maintainable, world-class application.
+This document describes the comprehensive modular architecture redesign of the FlexRoute GUI application, transforming it from a monolithic single-file design into a professional, maintainable, world-class application.

 ## Architecture Principles